parimalsatyal/neu/-drafts/small-web.md

 This essay is somewhat long; you might find this table of contents handy:

 1. Retro Redesign
+2. The First Webpages
-2. Masters and Explorers, Authors and Navigators
+3. Masters and Explorers, Authors and Navigators
-3. The Web as a Creative Space
+4. The Web as a Creative Space
-4. Highlights fro the Small Web
+5. Highlights fro the Small Web
-5. Try it Yourself
+6. Try it Yourself

 ## Retro Redesign